liuhuhuhuhu/liuhuhuhuhu/README.md

 # Hi, I'm Huhu 👋

-🎓 Master of Economics Candidate at Duke University
+🎓 Master of Economics Student at Duke University

 I work at the intersection of: